Many folks question what causes chickens to sometimes produce double yolks in their eggs, so here’s an attempt at the explanation.

-These are released into the oviduct as each yolk develops.
+These ova are released into the oviduct as each yolk develops.
 This usually occurs about an hour after the previous egg was laid.
 However, in young pullets and some heavy breed hens, two yolks are sometimes released within a couple of hours.
 These become double-yolked eggs.

-If you are planning to incubate eggs for hatching, it’s generally recommended that double-yolk eggs not be included in the incubating eggs.
+If you are planning to incubate eggs for hatching, it’s generally recommended that double-yolk eggs NOT be included in the incubating eggs.
 Double-yolk eggs rarely hatch successfully.

 I can remember when a double-yolked egg would occasionally turn up in store-bought eggs, but today they’re typically only found in backyard or farmstead raised eggs.